gatoraid-dev/gatoraider/galaga/README.md

-# Space Invaders
+# Galaga

-A simple clone of the famous Space Invaders retro game, made in Odin.
+A simple clone of the famous Galaga retro game, made in Odin.

 ## Building and Running